Arctic-Bromine-Model-Intercomparison/arctic-bromine-model-intercomp/outputVariablesObs.md

 - 3-hourly 3D (lat, lon, time) variables in the table below, interpolated along relevant observation stations and campaigns
 - 3-hourly 4D BrO,T,P data (lat, lon, lev, time) in the table below, processed appropriately for comparison to satellite BrO observations
 - 3-hourly (or daily) 3D variables that define surface conditions (sea ice, etc) in the table below (lat, lon, time)
-- One file with the specifics of your lowermost model level (altitute of lowest model level)
+- The altitute of lowest model level, 2D information (lat, lon)

 We strongly recommend that all the full 2D/3D/4D fields in the table below are saved, so that interpolations and analysis can be redone in case of errors.
 Please also keep these files on your own servers for comparison of monthly / weekly averages, which we will do in a second step.